-Since its founding on July 9, 1976, as the La Jolla Cancer Research Foundation, the Sanford Burnham Prebys has been an independent research institute where scientists lead the way in developing revolutionary medical discoveries and therapies.
+Since its founding on July 7, 1976, as the La Jolla Cancer Research Foundation, Sanford Burnham Prebys has been an independent research institute where scientists lead the way in developing revolutionary medical discoveries and therapies.

-With an $180,000 grant from the National Cancer Institute (NCI), the Fishmans moved west to San Diego, hired five employees, leased space in a vacant building, and constructed laboratory equipment out of spare parts.
+With a $180,000 grant from the National Cancer Institute (NCI), the Fishmans moved west to San Diego, hired five employees, leased space in a vacant building, and constructed laboratory equipment out of spare parts.
 It was a modest beginning for what was destined to become an NCI-designated basic research cancer center, a world-class medical research institute, and a world-class medical research institute with an accredited graduate school.

-While SBP’s roots are in cancer research, our focus has expanded over the years to include neuroscience, immunology, metabolic disorders, stem cell research, drug discovery technologies and rare childhood diseases.
+While the Institute’s roots are in cancer research, our focus has expanded over the years to include neuroscience, immunology, stem cell research, drug discovery technologies and rare childhood diseases.